AngleProtocol/merkl-docs/earn/README.md

 Merkl comes with an anti DoS filter which means that positions with less than \$20 of liquidity are not eligible for incentives.

 {% hint style="info" %}
-Note that on Merkl, rewards can be claimed by any address on behalf of any other address.
-If you are integrating Merkl as a smart contract and don't want rewards to be claimed on your behalf, you can call the `toggleOnlyOperatorCanClaim` function on the `Distributor` contract (address [here](./helpers.md#🧑‍💻-smart-contracts)).
+Note that on Merkl, by default rewards can only be claimed by the address which earned the rewards.
+If you want to claim rewards on behalf of another address you will need to open a ticket in our [Discord](https://discord.gg/tZPwmgqH) so that the team can whitelist your address.
 {% endhint %}

 In the following pages, we explain in more details how to take advantage of the different campaign types on Merkl to earn rewards.